CryptKeeperZK/crypt-keeper-extension/privacy_policy.md

 Please note that sensitive personal information that is collected or processed without the purpose of inferring characteristics about a consumer is not covered by this right, as well as the publicly available information.

-To exercise your right to limit use and disclosure of sensitive personal information, please email `isk.extensions@gmail.com` or submit a request form by clicking here.
+To exercise your right to limit use and disclosure of sensitive personal information, please email `cryptkeeperzk@proton.me` or submit a request form by clicking here.

 <ins>Verification process</ins>